stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 Note that here the cleanup method is named `close` to take advantage of the _inferred_ bean destructor method used by the Spring container.

-If we run the demo as it now stands (with the work queue blocking still present) we will get additional errors because the semaphores are never actually signalled.
+If we run the demo as it now stands (with the work queue blocking still present) there will be additional errors because the semaphores are never actually signalled.

 ### Work Submission

-To use the semaphores we extend the work class by adding two new members:
+To use the semaphores the work class is extended by adding two new members:

 ```java
 public class Work {